roryl/lucee-book/lucee_admin.md

 ![](admin.jpg)

->note: On the firs time logging into the Server or Web admins, Lucee will prompt you for a password
+>note: On the first time logging into the Server or Web admins, Lucee will prompt you for a password